73/79 512 36

 In Feb 1915 they embarked at Avonmouth for a 4-day voyage to St Nazaire, followed by a train journey back through France via Rouen and Calais to Armentieres.
 This seems a very circuitous route, and not to George’s advantage: many men were sick on the ship, so George must have fallen and been knocked out as he ended up in St Nazaire Hospital for 9 days with concussion of the brain.

-George spent the next three years being involved in many of the major battles, starting with 2nd Battle of Ypres, where the 2nd Battalion CEF lost over 5000 men in the battle of St Julien.
-This first battle made them accept the inadequacies of the Canadian ‘Ross’ rifle, the replica equipment and their fighting tactics, and re-equipped with British equipment and tactics.
-Later in the war they were regarded as crack troops.
+George spent the next four years being involved in many of the major battles, starting with 2nd Battle of Ypres, where the 2nd Battalion CEF lost over 5000 men in the battle of St Julien.
+They found that the Canadian ‘Ross’ rifle was not right for infantry attacks, the leather kit could not withstand the weather and battle conditions and their fighting tactics led to heavy losses, so they re-equipped with British equipment and trained in more successful tactics.
+Later in the war they were renowned as crack troops.